How to Hold a Food Composting Event

 It depends on where the event is taking place on campus, in the University Center, you would include in your set-up instructions that it is a 'green' event and needs to be set up for food composting.
-In your department, you will need to set up the event yourself, and generate a work order through FMS Fix it for the cleaners to pick up the compost bags after the event is over.
+In your department, you will need to set up the event yourself, and generate a FMS work order by calling 268-2910 for Custodial Services to pick up the compost bags after the event is over.

 For more information on how you can plan a green event; contact Barb Kviz; email@example.com or call 412-268-7858.

 Examples of Compost Programs or Zero Waste Events